TAMULib/weaver-components/README.md

 ### Installation via NpmJs

+The latest pre-built package may be found in the [Weaver Elements NpmJs Repository](https://www.npmjs.com/package/@wvr/elements).

 Using the `npm` command (from [NpmJs](https://www.npmjs.com/)), install this project as a dependency to an existing project:
 ```
 npm install @wvr/elements